 - Express that you would be interested in the position next summer

-IELTS sample: You recently applied for 2 separate jobs.
-Both have chosen to hire you, but you must write a letter to 1 of them explaining why you are unable to take the position.
+- Writing task 1 sample letter to apologise: You recently applied for two separate jobs.
+Both have chosen to hire you, but you must write a letter to one of them explaining why you are unable to take the position.
 Include in your letter:

 - An apology